Augmented triad: In classical music

+The "whirl of the final bars" of Mahler’s Symphony No. 7 features an abrupt interpolation of an augmented chord (E–G♯–C) in the penultimate bar, before the final chord of C major:

 With the lead of Franz Schubert (in his Wanderer Fantasy), Romantic composers started organizing many pieces by descending major thirds, which can be seen as a large-scale application of the augmented triad (although it probably arose from other lines of development not necessarily connected to the augmented triad).
 This kind of organization is common; in addition to Schubert, it is found in music of Franz Liszt, Nikolai Rimsky-Korsakov, Louis Vierne and Richard Wagner, among others.